Steady states and phase transitions in heterogeneous asymmetric exclusion processes: Steady-state densities

 To proceed further in the MFT approximation, we label the sites by $x=i/L$ and take $L\rightarrow \infty$, which makes $x$ a continuous variable between 0 and 1: $x\in [0,1]$.
 In this parametrisation, the hopping rate function is given by $0<q(x)\leq 1$, that is assumed to vary slowly in $x$.
+We define a lattice constant $\varepsilon \equiv L_0/L$, where $L_0$ is the geometric length of the system.
+To simplify notation, we fix the total length $L_0$ to unity without any loss of generality.
+In the thermodynamic limit $L\rightarrow \infty$, $\varepsilon\rightarrow 0$ is a small parameter.
 Further, we define $\rho(x)=\langle n_i\rangle$ as the steady state density at $x$.
-In the steady state, we expand the rhs of (\ref{basiceq-0}) in a Taylor series, which then give,
+In the steady state, we expand the different terms on rhs of (\ref{basiceq-0}) in a Taylor series in powers of $\varepsilon$.
+We get